mikera/timeline/README.md

 ### Motivation

 Often it is helpful to see how values change over time.
+A timeline is an immutable value that itself, but represents a progression of values over time (which can also be seen as events).

+Intended use cases are:

+ - Fast in-memory querying / manipulation of time based data
+ - Sensor / M2M data storage
+ - Logging with timestamps
+ - Recording a "history" of transactions or other values

 ### Features: